-- E-payments and money transfers: For convenience and speed, businesses can maximize digital payments in the form of e-checks, bill pay, wire transfers, international electronic payments, and ACH transfers.
+- E-payments and money transfers: For convenience and speed, businesses can maximize digital payments in the form of e-checks, bill pay, wire transfers, international electronic payments, and automated clearing house (ACH) transfers.

 - Cash management services: Business owners can save time by accessing U.S. Bank’s treasury management service, SinglePoint® Essentials.
 Viewing transactions and transferring funds are efficient in this portal.
 For people on the go, connecting mobile devices with mobile SinglePoint® to manage their accounts is also available.
 Business owners are also provided with more choices to manage their cash through on-site and in-branch cash services.
 This includes using remote cash deposits, cash vault services, and branch cash services.

 - Online Business Tax Solutions: Using U.S. Bank EasyTax℠, business owners can save time and money in tax payments while remaining fully compliant with all federal, state, and local standards.

 - Payroll services: Payroll processing using ADP, U.S. Bank Focus Card, and SinglePoint® Essentials ACH are available to aid business owners.

 The Premium Business Checking account is designed for businesses with larger transaction volumes.
 It offers earnings credit to offset day-to-day transaction fees.
 Additionally, you have the option to earn interest through this account.

 - Basic business savings: A savings account that earns 0.1% APY.
 It charges an undisclosed monthly fee, which can be waived with a minimum balance of $500.

 - Business money market: Maintain certain minimum balances and you can earn higher interest on your money market accounts with waived monthly fees.
 You can choose to open a Platinum, Preferred, or Premium business money market account.